mattkander/wekiwi/README.md

 Lastly, there needed to be a tie in between transparency and the monitoring app.
 This could have been highlighted in the copy text.

+Notes:
+Within the psd (submitted via google drive) i've hidden the copy and icon layer which would give an indication as to my placement of text conforming to wetransfers style guide.